microsoft/code-with-engineering-playbook/docs/developer-experience/readme.md

 ### Time to First E2E Result (aka F5 Contract)

-Assuming a laptop/pc that has never run the solution, how long does it take to setup and run the whole system end-to-end and see a result.
+Assuming a laptop/pc that has never run the solution, how long does it take to set up and run the whole system end-to-end and see a result.

 ### Time To First Commit